riqiue/pccc-markdown/README.md

 3. What is the token revealed on `http://challenge.us` after activating the fire suppression system?

 4. What is the token embedded in the WebSocket data?

+## Note
+Attacking or unauthorized access to challenge.us (10.5.5.5) is forbidden.
+You may only use the provided web page to view challenge progress and download any challenge artifacts that are provided.